 The following is a brief overview of the three bills and what they entail.

 The Farmer’s Produce Exchange and Commerce(Promotion and Help) Bill, 2020:

-Through this, farmers can go into ‘contract concurrences’ with anybody, including an organization, and sell them their products for a set timeframe as per the agreement.
+Through this, farmers can go into ‘contract concurrences’ with anybody, including an organization, and sell their products for a set timeframe per the agreement.
 Organizations would now be able to have contracts with farmers for purchasing produce.
 Farmers, however, can withdraw anytime, even after signing the contract, without penalties if no advance is taken.
 No interest shall be charged even when taken, and the farmers can return the advance and then withdraw.
 Sale, mortgage, or lease of farmers’ land is strictly prohibited.